 Do you need to dredge a body of water or waterway?
 If so, you might be wondering whether you should choose mechanical or hydraulic dredging for best results.
 The answer is: It depends.
 Read on to learn more about mechanical vs. hydraulic dredging so you can determine which option is best for your project.

-Mechanical vs. Hydraulic Dredging: Points to Consider
+Mechanical vs. Hydraulic Dredging: Things to Consider

 When it comes to deciding between mechanical and hydraulic dredging, there are various considerations to take into account: